philo-llm/philo-llm.github.io/_pages/organizers.md

 ---

 ### Hokin Deng
-**University of California, Berkeley** | Core Organizer
+**University of California, Berkeley** | Leading Organizer & Main Contact

 <img src="/assets/img/organizers/hokin_deng.jpg" alt="Hokin Deng" style="width: 200px; height: 200px; object-fit: cover; border-radius: 8px; margin: 1em 0;">

-Hokin Deng is a PhD student in Computer Science at UC Berkeley.
+Hokin Deng is a PhD student in Computer Science at UC Berkeley and the leading organizer of this workshop.
 His research interests span machine learning, cognitive science, and artificial intelligence.
 He works on understanding the computational principles underlying intelligence in both artificial and biological systems, with particular focus on how insights from neuroscience and psychology can inform AI development.
+For questions about the workshop, please contact: [hokinxqdeng@gmail.com](mailto:hokinxqdeng@gmail.com)

 ---